-We aim to teach as many instruments as possible at each school and Centre.
+We aim to teach as many instruments as possible at each school and music centre.
 However, this is restricted by the teaching rooms available to us, and the number of pupils interested in learning any given instrument.

 - We offer music lessons for children from the age of Reception class to 19 years of age, but the instruments taught will depend upon the age of the child.

-- Music lessons run for a school term, there are 10 lessons per term.
+- Music lessons run for a school term.
+There are 33 lessons per year spread over three terms.

 - Music lessons whether provided within a group or a one to one session are usually between 20 to 30 minutes long.

 - Lessons for primary and secondary school pupils normally take place at their school during the school day.
-However, if we are unable to provide a lesson during the school day you may be offered lessons after school or on Saturday mornings at local Centres or schools used as Centres.
+However, if we are unable to provide a lesson during the school day you may be offered lessons after school or on Saturday mornings at local music centres or schools used as music centres.

-To find out about the music lessons we offer and which schools and Centres we offer music lessons at, please contact us directly by telephone: 01483 519303 or email email@example.com.
+To find out about the music lessons we offer online and which schools and music centres we offer music lessons at, please contact Surrey Arts.

-- The cost of 20 or 30 minute music lessons per group or individual for a term of 10 lessons
+- The cost of 20 or 30 minute music lessons per group or individual lessons

 - Apply and pay for music lessons